Trickzterrr/trickzterrr/README.md

   DNI: If you're 13 or under (being a weirdo).
 Problematic people, Skin copiers, trvmp supporters, racists, p3dophiles, homophobes, ex friends, Ultron haters or haters of any of my yumes.
 Problematic or disgusting ships! <br>

   BYI: I am an ADULT!
 If you're uncomfortable with speaking to people age 18 or over, please avoid me!

-You will see me as mainly the following skins: Ultron, Dark Voyager, Hades, Nam-gyu.
+  I am usually sat in the MARVEL or STH area's, or wherever friends would like me to be!
+I am usually using skins of: Ultron, Hades, Sonic, Shadow the Hedgehog, Mr. Shadow / Shadow E.X.E, Nam-gyu, Montgomery Gator, etc.

 If I am sitting alone, please feel free to c+h!!
 Whisper to interact please, im very anti social and may not respond out in the open.
 Yes I will always randomly whisper crowns to people who are using skins of media that I love!
 I will also follow on Github if they have one.
 I will always ask for permission to friend you or sit next to you!

 ![Avatar](https://cdn.discordapp.com/attachments/1511162321982984355/1538645786206675044/D57E9CCD-9704-4EE8-A9EB-A8B4D9169538.png?ex=6a9146ce&is=6a8ff54e&hm=813b7367eb57506d4eb8a283dec974a90c320a15b5f6d6219b137a4a9e2e7678&)